 This data entry uses Custom Profile Fields that you setup when creating an event.
 These are essentially all the information that you want to know about the people, companies, or items within your event.
 Our AI then takes that data, learns from it and kickstarts into action, giving you extremely personalised recommendations.
 To simplify the above, Custom Profile Field data is used to create instant matches, recommendations, all using our proprietary AI.

 There are two types of Custom Profile Fields, 'Single-Event' and 'Multi-Event'.
 Single-Event Fields only exist within a single event.
 The Custom Profile Field data stays within that single event.
 Multi-Event Fields exist within multiple events in an event app.
 The data then pulls across all of your events.
 More on this in the steps below.
+Your Grip team needs to enable Custom Profile Fields before you can create them in your event.

 In this article we will cover: